Josseyo/Malarpiraterna/README.md

 This is my PP1 project: A HTML/CSS frontend web application project, based on user experience design, accessibility and responsiveness.

+I live next to the garden, and I frequently respond to inquiries from curious passersby.
+This inspired me to create a website containing essential information and a sign-up form for individuals interested in becoming part of the garden community.

 ![responsive-views-of-website](./assets/docs/image-responsive-views.png)

 ------